GenZmeY/KF2-YetAnotherScoreboard/README.md

 Describe what the bug looks like and how reproduce it.
 Attach screenshots if you think it might help.

-If it's a crash issue, be sure to include the `Launch.log` and `Launch_2.log` files.
+If it's a crash issue, be sure to include the `Launch.log` files.
 You can find them here:
 `C:\Users\<USERNAME>\Documents\My Games\KillingFloor2\KFGame\Logs\`
 Please note that these files are overwritten every time you start the game/server.
 Therefore, you must take these files immediately after the game crashes in order not to lose information.